HarryMellsop/chept-neural-chess/README.md

 Now you're ready to go!

+# Training
 Training can be achieved through

     $ python run.py

+# Evaluation
 Inference - and playing the bot with a gui - can be achieved through the interactive notebook

     $ jupyter notebook gui_inference.ipynb

-Note that you will need to `brew install stockfish` in order to run comparative inference of the neural bot against Stockfish 12, and provide move support where the model otherwise might struggle (we're working on this!).
+Note that you will need to `brew install stockfish` in order to run comparative inference of the neural bot against Stockfish 12.
 The parameter file is currently not in git because of how large it is.
 TODO: enable Git LFS, or provide another way for users to download the parameter file so that they don't need to train it.